hellohaptik/docs_haptik/docs/bot-builder/integrations/integration-parameters.md

 Data inside user_details will be available across bots and businesses as long as the underlying user is the same in the database.

 > conversation_details and user_details can be set from the backend as well.

+> Note: Value in User Details schema expects data to be string type.
+If the user wants to store a list corresponding to user detail key, Then they should handle the serializer/deserializer logic inside the code before returning the response from the code node,

 **8. env_variables** - env_variables key returns environment variable values of current environment.
 ENV variables can be added/edited by developer from code executor UI.